sarahthoorens/react-portfolio/README.md

 ## Usage

-To use this program, simply visit the [deployed site](https://sarahthoorens.github.io/react-portfolio/). <br>
+To use this program, simply visit the [deployed site](https://sarahthoorens.github.io/react-portfolio/).
+(Sidenote: increasing page zoom on github-pages to 100% may be necessary to view correctly.)<br>

 To deploy the application locally run ```npm start``` in the terminal.